TufferDaze/RoR2_PoppyMod/README.md

 * Added new behavior to Shieldy skill to bounce back to player on enemy kill
 * Hextech skin now shows up properly
 * Correct animation now plays when charging Keeper's Verdict
+* Volume issues should be resolved(PLEASE DELETE THE OLD CONFIG FILE)

 `1.1.0`
 * Added skins